-The Group recognizes a loss allowance for expected credit losses on financial assets at amortized cost (including trade receivables), as well as contract assets.
+The Group recognizes a loss allowance for expected credit losses on financial assets at amortized cost (including trade receivables and finance lease receivables).

-The Group always recognizes lifetime expected credit losses (ECLs) for trade receivables and other receivables.
+The Group always recognizes lifetime expected credit losses (ECLs) for trade receivables, finance lease receivables and other receivables.
 For all other financial instruments, the Group recognizes lifetime ECLs when there has been a significant increase in credit risk since initial recognition.
 If, on the other hand, the credit risk on a financial instrument has not increased significantly since initial recognition, the Group measures the loss allowance for that financial instrument at an amount equal to 12-month ECLs.